-D.C. high school sports might return soon — but games are still a question mark
+D.C. high school sports might return soon, but competitions are still a question mark

 What sports would be played?

 The D.C.
-State Athletic Association is planning to hold a spring sports season, which includes baseball, softball, outdoor track-and-field, tennis and lacrosse.
+State Athletic Association is planning to hold a spring sports season, which includes baseball, softball, outdoor track and field, tennis and lacrosse.

 While the DCSAA canceled its fall and winter sports seasons in January, DCSAA Executive Director Clark Ray said those teams can begin conditioning when sports return.
 If spring sports teams play games, Ray said, fall and winter sports teams could scrimmage other D.C. schools.